inwtx/mixmaster/README.md

 Mixmaster should now be installed.

+II.
+(Step II can be bypassed if installing on Unbuntu.)
 Download this if on Debian 10+.
 wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/libcrypto.so.1.0.0.tar.gz
 tar zxvf libcrypto.so.1.0.0.tar.gz
 Copy the libcrypto.so.1.0.0 file to /usr/lib/x86_64-linux-gnu/
 cp libcrypto.so.1.0.0 /usr/lib/x86_64-linux-gnu/libcrypto.so.1.0.0

+III.
 Open and setup the /var/mixmaster/mix.cfg file.
 After setup, execute this:
 unexpand -a mix.cfg